performwp/perform/readme.txt

 We work hard to the best support possible for Perform.
 The [WordPress.org Support Forum](https://wordpress.org/support/plugin/perform) is used for free community based support.
 We continually monitor the forum and do our best to ensure everyone gets a response.

+= Does it work with caching plugins like WP Rocket? = Yes, it does.

+= Does it work with plugins like Autoptimize? =
+Yes, it does.

+= Does it work with hosting providers like FlyWheel, Kinsta, and hosts with server-level caching? = Yes, it does.

 == Changelog ==

+= 1.1.0 =
+feat: add support for assets manager #1
+fix: settings page is not visible with multisite setup #5

 = 1.0.1 =
 fix: incorrect linking for reviews in admin footer #2